JWALL000/Nessus/README.md

 ## Step 4.

-Next, I had to wait for Nessus to finish intializing - This steo required some patience as it took a while for Nessus to get fully set up.
+Next, I had to wait for Nessus to finish intializing - This step required some patience as it took a while for Nessus to get fully set up.

 ![Nessus-project 4 ](https://github.com/JWALL000/Nessus/blob/main/Step%204%20-%20After%20creating%20my%20account%20-%20I%20had%20to%20wait%20for%20Nessus%20to%20finish%20intializing.PNG)